mdnest/louisville-segregation/README.md

 # louisville-segregation

-This project was completed at University of Louisville in Fall 2018 semester for Math 560 Statistical Data Analysis.
-It was submitted to the USCLAP undergraduate statistics competition.
+This class project was completed for Math 560 Statistical Data Analysis at University of Louisville.
+It was submitted to the Fall 2018 USCLAP undergraduate statistics competition.
+I gathered demographic data from US Census Bureau and American Community Survey to measure the distribution of racial groups in Louisville, Kentucky.
+The dissimilarity index between Whites and Blacks in Louisville in 2010 was 0.562.
+I compared this distribution to socioeconomic factors like household income and proportion of owner-occupied housing.
+The result is strong correlation.
+This is due to residential racial segregation in Louisville.

-The project uses census data to measure correlation between racial proportions by census tracts with socioeconomic variables.
-It is inspired by the work of Joshua Poe which compares modern socioeconomic maps of Louisville to old Redlining maps.